Who and what is POLYNEURON?

 PN-1007 for the treatment of anti-MAG neuropathy

-PN-1007 has been designed to target the IgM autoantibodies that cause anti-MAG neuropathy.
-It mimics the natural HNK-1 epitope and binds to the disease-causing antibodies with very strong nanomolar binding affinity in vitro.
-Antibody binding to the natural HNK-1 epitope on MAG at very low concentrations.
+PN-1007 was designed to target the IgM autoantibodies that cause anti-MAG neuropathy.
+It mimics the natural HNK-1 carbohydrate epitope and strongly binds to the disease-causing antibodies in vitro.
+Thus, it blocks autoantibody-binding to the natural HNK-1 epitope on MAG at very low concentrations.
 In vivo the drug efficiently eliminates circulating anti-MAG antibodies.
 In 2017, promising in vivo proof of principle data has been published in the renowned journal PNAS.
 Polyneuron has already obtained the orphan drug designation from the European Medicines Agency for PN-1007 in anti-MAG neuropathy.
 CMC for PN-1007 has been stablished to major extent and clinical trial-enabling safety studies are ongoing.
 Treatment with PN-1007 would be the first antigen-specific therapy for anti-MAG neuropathy and therefore can be expected to be much more effective and selective in its mode of action compared to current unspecific immunosuppressive treatments for the disease, which are used off-label.
 PN-1007 may protect myelin sheaths in patients by eliminating the pathogenic antibodies and thus potentially even enable myelin restoration.

 Preventing binding events